Global and Local Gauge Symmetry in the "Tetrahedron Model": Part II

 4) Gravitation: Gravity is wholly a "local gauge symmetry current" (gauged by the universal gravitational constant "G"), composed of the inertial flow of space and time, which modifies ("warps, curves") the global, absolute metric of space and light (gauged by the universal electromagnetic constant "c").
 Gravity establishes a new, compound metric containing a temporal parameter to accommodate the entropy, causality, and energy conservation requirements of bound electromagnetic energy (mass-matter).
 This new compound metric containing both temporal and spatial conservation/entropy parameters (historic spacetime) is produced by gravity through the annihilation of space and the extraction of a metrically equivalent temporal residue.
 The intrinsic motion of time serves as bound energy's entropy drive and marches on to create history (historic spacetime), the conservation domain of matter's causal information web, network, or "matrix".

-metric - a perfectly symmetric metric unspoiled by time or
+spatial absolute metric - a perfectly symmetric metric unspoiled

 Gravitational metric (gauged by the universal gravitational constant "G") = historical, relative local metric (spacetime - an asymmetric metric due to one-way time and gravity.
 The gravitational temporal metric is derived from and imposed upon the electromagnetic spatial metric (asymmetric time "warps" the symmetric spatial metric).